We do have a supply of the most popular replacement filters available from an aftermarket supplier.

 Proper cleaning will ensure that the side cell wall will be debris free and will perform designed functions.

 If the DOC cannot perform its function, particulate material backs up in the DPF which backs up into the EGT valve and intake runners and eventually migrates into the engines combustion chamber.
-If the DOC is dirty or plugged, the raw fuel will not ignite will get into the DPF which could develop into a thermal event which will damage the filter media causing black holes.
+If the DOC is dirty or plugged, the raw fuel will not ignite and will get into the DPF which could develop into a thermal event damaging the filter media causing black holes.